Bubblin-Superbooks/108-verses-of-gita/interim/manuscript.md

 Bharata (O son of Bharata) evam (thus) yo (any one) asammudho (without a doubt) mam (me) purushottamam (Supreme Personality) janati (knows) sah (he) sarvabhavena (in all respects) mam (me) bhajati (renders devotional services) sarvavid (knower of everything)
 Whoever knows Me as the Supreme Personality without doubting is the knower of everything.
 He, therefore, engages himself in full devotional service to Me, O Son of Bharata.

+###### Spiritual commentary:

-Spiritual Commentary: He who worships Me sincerely (i.e who practices kriya as per the instructions of the guru), shunning attachment towards worldly things knows the Supreme Person.
+ He who worships Me sincerely (i.e who practices kriya as per the instructions of the guru), shunning attachment towards worldly things knows the Supreme Person.
 He attains perfect knowledge and knows the Supreme Person and holding on the after effect poise of kriya, wherever he turns his mind, he sees Brahma, the Supreme Person.
 Svabhavajena Kaunteya nibaddhah svena karmana
 Kartum necchasi yat mohat karishyasi avasho’pi tat 34 (18/60)